pdenno/jupyter-client/README.md

-# futzing-clojupyter
+# jupyter-client

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to interact with a jupyter kernel

 ## Usage